-Gil is currently the Head of research at the Yuval Nee’man workshop for science, technology and security and a Ph.D. candidate in the Tel Aviv University.
+Gil Baram is the Head of research at the Yuval Ne'eman workshop for science, technology and security, and a research fellow at the Blavatnik Interdisciplinary Cyber Research Center (ICRC), Tel Aviv University.